Google: Corporate affairs

+Business trends

+From the financial year of 2015, figures are published for Alphabet Inc. Until 2014, the key trends of Google were as follows (as at the financial year ending December 31):

 Google's initial public offering (IPO) took place on August 19, 2004.
 At IPO, the company offered 19,605,052 shares at a price of $85 per share.
 The sale of $1.67 billion gave Google a market capitalization of more than $23 billion.
 The stock performed well after the IPO, with shares hitting $350 for the first time on October 31, 2007, primarily because of strong sales and earnings in the online advertising market.
 The surge in stock price was fueled mainly by individual investors, as opposed to large institutional investors and mutual funds.
 GOOG shares split into GOOG class C shares and GOOGL class A shares.
 The company is listed on the NASDAQ stock exchange under the ticker symbols GOOGL and GOOG, and on the Frankfurt Stock Exchange under the ticker symbol GGQ1.
 These ticker symbols now refer to Alphabet Inc., Google's holding company, since the fourth quarter of 2015.

 In the third quarter of 2005, Google reported a 700% increase in profit, largely due to large companies shifting their advertising strategies from newspapers, magazines, and television to the Internet.
 For the 2006 fiscal year, the company reported $10.492 billion in total advertising revenues and only $112 million in licensing and other revenues.
 In 2011, 96% of Google's revenue was derived from its advertising programs.
 Google generated $50 billion in annual revenue for the first time in 2012, generating $38 billion the previous year.
 In January 2013, then-CEO Larry Page commented, "We ended 2012 with a strong quarter ...
 Revenues were up 36% year-on-year, and 8% quarter-on-quarter.
 And we hit $50 billion in revenues for the first time last year – not a bad achievement in just a decade and a half."
 Google's consolidated revenue for the third quarter of 2013 was reported in mid-October 2013 as $14.89 billion, a 12 percent increase compared to the previous quarter.
 Google's Internet business was responsible for $10.8 billion of this total, with an increase in the number of users' clicks on advertisements.
 By January 2014, Google's market capitalization had grown to $397 billion.